Can A House Be Sold While Under Chapter 13 in [market_city]

 What Steps Should I Take to Prepare My Home for Sale During Chapter 13 Bankruptcy?

 Increase curb appeal, make small repairs, clean, and tidy before selling.
-These methods allow potential purchasers to view the home while meeting bankruptcy requirements.
+These methods allow potential buyers to view the home while meeting bankruptcy requirements.

 Why is Court Approval Necessary to Sell My House During Chapter 13 Bankruptcy?